Neapolitan language: Classification

 Neapolitan has enjoyed a rich literary, musical and theatrical history (notably Giambattista Basile, Eduardo Scarpetta, his son Eduardo De Filippo, Salvatore Di Giacomo and Totò).
 Thanks to this heritage and the musical work of Renato Carosone in the 1950s, Neapolitan is still in use in popular music, even gaining national popularity in the songs of Pino Daniele and the Nuova Compagnia di Canto Popolare.

 The language has no official status within Italy and is not taught in schools.
 The University of Naples Federico II offers (from 2003) courses in Campanian Dialectology at the faculty of Sociology, whose actual aim is not to teach students to speak the language but to study its history, usage, literature and social role.
 There are also ongoing legislative attempts at the national level to have it recognized as an official minority language of Italy.
-It is a recognized ISO 639 Joint Advisory Committee language with the language code of nap.
+It is a recognized ISO 639 Joint Advisory Committee language with the ISO 639-3 language code of nap.

 Here is the IPA pronunciation of the Neapolitan spoken in the city of Naples: